 Advocacy

 Reproductive freedom and access.
 Title IX.
 Pay equity.
 End gender-based violence and sexual harassment.
 Paid family leave.
 Affordable childcare.
 Affordable kupuna care.
 Get involved.
-By changing public policies, we can improve the lives of women, girls and their families in Hawaii.
+By improving the public policies, we can improve the lives of women, girls and their families in Hawaii.

 Sign up to get email notifications on the bills, advocacy trainings, educational events, rallies and other actions you can take to change the public policies for gender equity.
-Email us at publicpolicy-hi@aauw.net if you have questions.
+Follow us on Facebook and/or Instagram.
+Email us at publicpolicy-hi@aauw.net if you have any questions.

 Hawaii State Legislature